Behodler/BehodlerUI/README.md

 ## Future Development
 WeiDai's success hinges on there being mutually beneficial reasons for holders to voluntarily burn WeiDai.
 As such, I will be looking into how to create a market for burning and a perhaps develop a way for developers to create their own *burn games*.

+## Why the name?
+Since I wish to make it clear that this token extends the original Dai token, I thought it would be appropriate to use the same naming convention.
+Dai, loosely translated, is the Chinese word for lend/borrow.
+Originally I thought I'd name the token Updai since the name is catchy and the intention is clear.
+However, charged with a desire to linguistically acknowledge Dai, I fumbled around on Google Translate for a Chinese word that means something like "insulate" or "protect" because I wish to make it clear that the two chief properties are that it beats inflation and is stable relative to the US Dollar.
+Eventually I stumbled on Wei which means guard/protect.
+I couldn't resist!
+Wei Dai is one of the spiritual fathers of Bitcoin (and one of the potential Satoshi Nakamoto candidates).
+In summary, the final name choice acknowledges both MakerDao and Wei Dai while simultaneously communicating the values of a **thriftcoin**.